Dataset Warehouse Views

 Both views stay in sync with the Dataset from which they are created.
 When changes are published to the dataset, Sigma will update each warehouse view to match the changes.

-To use a Dataset view in your SQL queries, you can access the full view path from the Warehouse Views section in the Dataset’s Overview tab.
+To use a Dataset view in your SQL queries, you can access the full view path from the dataset's header info icon.
 The view’s SQL path can be copied from the context menu next to the view’s name.
 You can also rename the view from this menu.

 You can use that path to access the modeled Sigma data from any IDE or tool from which you can write SQL.